KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 Currently, by default, Ubuntu is supported for building.
 To tweak it for your host machine, read on.

-There are two major CMake CACHE variables which define the target for which the library will be built:
+There is one major CMake CACHE variable, which defines the target for which the library will be built:

 * `LLVM_BAREMETAL_ARM_TARGET_COMPILE_FLAGS` - by default equal to:
 `-mthumb -mcpu=cortex-m4 -mfloat-abi=hard -mfpu=fpv4-sp-d16`, what, basically, means that by default ARM Cortex M4 MCU, with floating point support, is targeted.
 Change it to the corresponding target architecture, you want the libs be compiled for.
-* `LLVM_BAREMETAL_ARM_COMPILER_TARGET` - by default equal to `armv7em-none-eabi`; it corresponds to the default flags for the first variable mentioned.
-It should be `armv6m-none-eabi`, `armv7m-none-eabi`, `armv7em-none-eabi`, ...

 ### Basic single config building